 If your car isn't taxed, this doesn't (usually) invalidate your car insurance.
 But it's still really important to get your tax sorted out.

-Generally, your insurance is still valid even if your tax runs out.
+Generally, your insurance is still valid even if your car tax runs out.
 But different insurance companies have their own rules.

-Because of that, you’ll need to check your car insurance.
-Otherwise you could get caught out.
+So, you'll need to check your car insurance to avoid getting caught out.

 If you're in an accident that's your fault, and the other driver has an untaxed car, they can usually still claim on your car insurance.

 You can still report them for not having tax, if you want.
 But it won't change anything about the insurance claim.

 If you don't pay your tax bill, HMRC can come after you for the tax you haven't paid.

 You'll also get a fine.
 And it'll be at least £80.
 It's normally halved if you pay it within 28 days.
 If you don't, it can go up to more than £1,000.

 If you're stopped by the police driving an untaxed car, you could get an instant fixed penalty notice (FPN) of up to £1000.